Are DUI Checkpoints Legal in North Carolina?

 Finally, and most importantly, the White Court clarified the proper remedy for a Chapter 20 statutory violation or any violation of the North Carolina Constitution and the Constitution of the United States, is suppression of all evidence that resulted from that violation, which with respect to checkpoints, would invalidate the basis for the stop, which under other North Carolina law amounts to a “seizure.”

-If you have more questions regarding Checkpoints in North Carolina regarding answering the question: “Are DUI Checkpoints Legal?” please feel free to contact Powers Landreth, pllc at 704-342-4357.
+If you have more questions regarding Checkpoints in North Carolina regarding answering the question: “Are DUI Checkpoints Legal?” please feel free to contact Powers Law Firm, pllc at 877-462-3841.
 North Carolina 4th Amendment Issues.